mattkirkland/design-methods/notepad.md

 - young person EOL toolkit (GYST basically) Talk to old people and figure out what needs to happen, then make it intelligible for young people.

 You choose: books / clothes / cars / climate / death.
 Spin the wheel to choose one.
 Or roll a die, IDK.

+### 1/11/22

+I've made several changes here but a checklist on what I need to do before next week:

+- strip out GA and replace with Plausible
+- figure out NOTEBOOK situation.
+Jeez I don't want to grade 66-and-counting-notion notebooks.